 available from the ARCís Graduate Writing Consultants.

 The retreats are geared toward graduate students from

-any Tufts department who are in the process of writing a
+any Tufts department in Arts and Sciences or Engineering who are in the process of writing a

 dissertation or thesis.
 Students can be at any stage in

 the dissertation or thesis process, as long as they plan

 to use the retreat primarily for writing (rather than